bianchi-ed/discord.js-bot-model/README.md

 The first goal of this project is to study and gain hands-on experience in node.js development and web development in general.

-The second goal is to present a user-friendly and customizable Discord Bot model that includes fundamental moderation and utility commands.
+The second goal is to present a customizable Discord Bot model that includes fundamental moderation and utility commands.
 Additionally, it features a dynamic folder structure, which promotes better organization of commands and events for enhanced usability.
 This model also creates a workspace that simplifies the implementation and maintenance of new commands, ensuring ease of adaptability.

 ## Table of Contents
 - [Pre-Requisites](#Pre-Requisites)